 Mrs Dunstan, as Headteacher, is a Governor ex-officio.
 In addition, there are currently seven Associate Members of the Governing Body who lend their expertise to the School and attend Governing Body meetings but do not have full voting rights.
-Mrs Wilkinson, as Deputy Headteacher, also attends Governing Body meetings in a similar capacity to an Associate Governor.
+When Mr Smerin commences as Deputy Headteacher in September, he will also attend Governing Body meetings in a similar capacity to an Associate Governor.

 Chair of Governors, appointed January 2017Ali Gurfinkel has over 20 years of experience working in the financial services sector, and until recently worked as an economic editor in the country-risk assessment department for a leading global ratings and business information company.

 As Chair of Governors, Ali has a broad and strategic overview of the workings of the governing body and school thanks to her weekly meetings with Mrs Dunstan, her membership of each of the governors’ committees and her weekly visits to MMK to practice Hebrew reading with pupils.